Moravian Historical Society

 The Moravian Historical Society in Nazareth, Pennsylvania, was founded in 1857.
 Its mission is to preserve, interpret, and celebrate the rich culture of the Moravians.
 It is the third oldest historical society in the Commonwealth of Pennsylvania.
-The Moravian Historical Society is housed in the 1740-1743 Whitefield House on the Ephrata Tract in downtown Nazareth.
-The Moravian Historical Society is affiliated with the Moravian Archives in Bethlehem, Pennsylvania, the repository for records of the Moravian Church in North America, Northern Province.
+The Moravian Historical Society is located in the 1740-1743 Whitefield House in downtown Nazareth.

-The Moravian Historical Society collects objects relating to Moravian history in North America, provides research assistance, publishes, and offers lectures, programs, events, and activities for all ages and levels of interest.
+The Moravian Historical Society collects objects relating to Moravian history, provides research assistance, publishes, and offers lectures, programs, events, and activities for all ages and levels of interest.

 Site

-The Moravian Historical Society owns three acres of land in Nazareth, PA, called the Ephrata Tract.
-It was on this site that the First House of Nazareth once stood.
-It operates out of two buildings on the Tract: the 1740-1743 Whitefield House and the 1740 Gray Cottage, the oldest extant Moravian structure in North America.
+The Moravian Historical Society is located on a three-acre historic site in Nazareth, PA.
+It maintains two historic buildings, the 1740-1743 Whitefield House and the 1740 Gray Cottage, the oldest surviving Moravian structure in North America.